txrnqt/QuestNavTxrnqt/README.md

 ## Once-Per-Boot Setup
 These setup steps are required *once per boot*.
 This setup process can be prevented by ensuring your headset remains powered on using an external battery.
+1. Plug a 5V power source into the USB-Ethernet adapter
-1. Plug the USB-Ethernet adapter into the USB port on the Quest headset
+2. Plug the USB-Ethernet adapter into the USB port on the Quest headset
-2. Start the QuestNav app using MQDH or by selecting the app icon in the launcher
+3. Start the QuestNav app using MQDH or by selecting the app icon in the launcher
-3. Check that the Quest headset has connected to your robot and is writing pose data
+4. Check that the Quest headset shows a valid IP address, is connected to your robot, and is writing pose data

 # Unity Development Environment Setup
 ### Step 1: Install Unity
 - Download and install Unity Hub from the official website ([link](https://unity.com/download))
-- Open Unity Hub, sign in, and install Unity 6 (6000.0.25f1) LTS
+- Open Unity Hub, sign in, and install Unity 6 (6000.0.29f1) LTS
 	- Select the following:
 		- "Microsoft Visual Studio Community 2022"
 		- Android Build Support"